-\\ Department of Mechanical Engineering, The University of Queensland, Brisbane, Qld 4072, Australia. bon dioxide $(CO_2)$ corrosion.
-In a widely used model of $CO_2$ corrosion, the water wetting effect is accounted for by a binary (0/1) correction factor.
-This approach is based on two key studies:

-- -Wicks and Fraser identified 1 m/s as the minimal velocity for many crude oils to entrain a water phase. - -Lotz, et al., found that in most cases the water cut has to exceed 30% before any water separates out from the oil and wets the steel surface.

-On the other hand, there is almost a consensus in the industry that this simple rule-of-thumb is too restrictive and often wrong.
-It is worth while mentioning some extreme cases to illustrate the point.
-On one hand, anecdotal evidence suggests that serious $CO_2$ corrosion was observed in some pipelines with as low as 1% water cut.
-On the other hand, it also has been reported that in some cases pipelines carrying up to 40% water exhibited little or no corrosion.
-Flow regime, temperature, crude oil composition, additives, etc., all affect the water wetting in the field; and, clearly at the present, there is no simple universal way of accounting for all these factors.
-The most reliable approach is still experimentation under conditions that resemble the field as closely as possible.
+In the open literature, there is only a handful of studies related to the effect of water wetting on CO_2 corrosion.
+In a widely used model of CO_2 corrosion1 the water wetting effect is accounted for by a binary (0/1) correction factor.
+This approach is based on two key studies: the work of Wicks and Fraser2 who identified 1 m/s as the minimal velocity for many crude oils to entrain a water phase and the study of Lotz et al. 3 who have found that in most cases the water cut has to exceed 30 % before any water separates out from the oil and wets the steel surface.
+On the other hand there is almost a consensus in the industry that this simple rule-of-thumb is too restrictive and often wrong.
+It is worth while mentioning some extreme cases in order to illustrate the point.
+On one hand anecdotal evidence suggests that serious CO_2 corrosion was observed in some pipelines with as low as 1% water cut.
+On the other hand it has also been reported that in some cases pipelines carrying more up to 40% water exhibited little or no corrosion.
+Flow regime, temperature, crude oil composition, additives, etc. all affect the water wetting in the field and clearly at the present there is no simple universal way of accounting for all these factors.
+The most reliable approach is still experimentation under conditions which resemble the field as closely as possible.